-Properties within 100m to north west; 250m to west and approximately 300m to the north.
-Campsites at approximately 400m and 600m to north/north west.
+Properties within 100m to north west and 500m to the north.
+Campsites within 500m to north/north west.
 Context is small quarries in an area with a long history of Purbeck Stone quarrying.
 Nation Trust will control rate of quarrying.
 Only small areas within the overall field will be quarried - exact sites not known yet.
 Appropriate screening to be determined.